fomichev/pycryptobox/README.md

 For ther other entries, there will be probably only `text` variable that will somehow format other variables from the entry.

+Entry name has special meaning for login entry type: it should contain your username.
+For the other entry types, entry name is just the caption of the entry.

+Tag variable will let you 'merge' several entries into a block (they will be placed close to each other on the HTML page).
+You don't have to use tag variable, it's usage is optional (and intended to help you with the clutter).

 Extending / Adding new login (includes)
 ---------------------------------------